 We are grateful this show is exposing these issues in such a powerful way, and we are glad it is helping people feel more comfortable sharing their experiences.
 In fact, another short video aired during the broadcast asked, "how are you, really?" stressing the importance of really talking about our mental health with each other.

 Many of the songs and lyrics directly touch on the feelings we've heard local parents and youth express, and further support the need for more dialogue, guidance and resources for families in our communities.
-If you haven't been to our main Youth Mental Health page recently, click here for updates on our new focus, including information about the Parent Education Class, updated Teen Program and Community-wide Awareness Campaign we are developing (found in the Current Progress/Timeline section).
+If you haven't been to our main Youth Mental Health page recently, click here for updates on our new focus, including information about the updated Teen Program, Parent/Caregiver Education and Community-wide Education (found in the Current Progress/Timeline section).